junxit/us-congress-bills-114/bill.md

     - **(D)** The number of subjects detected by U.S. Customs and Border Protection’s Office of Air and Marine through the use of unmanned aerial systems.
     - **(E)** The number of apprehensions assisted by U.S. Customs and Border Protection’s Office of Air and Marine through the use of unmanned aerial systems.
     - **(F)** The number and quantity of illicit drug seizures assisted by U.S. Customs and Border Protection’s Office of Air and Marine through the use of unmanned aerial systems.
+    - **(G)** A detailed description of how, where, and for how long data and images collected through the use of unmanned aerial systems by U.S. Customs and Border Protection is collected and stored.
   - **(2)** *Metrics consultation* In developing the metrics required under paragraph (1), the Assistant Commissioner for Air and Marine shall consult with staff members of the Office of Policy at the Department of Homeland Security and staff members of the Office of the Chief Financial Officer of the Department of Homeland Security.
 Such staff members may not be political appointees.
   - **(3)** *Metrics not reviewable* The metrics required under paragraph (1) may not be reviewed or otherwise amended by the President, any staff employed by the Executive Office of the President, the Secretary of Homeland Security, the Deputy Secretary of Homeland Security, the Commissioner of U.S. Customs and Border Protection, or the Deputy Commissioner of U.S. Customs and Border Protection before the submission to the appropriate congressional committees, the BSVC, and the Comptroller General of the United States, as required under subsection (m).
 The prohibition described in this paragraph does not apply to the Office of National Drug Control Policy.
 - **(l)** *Penalties for failure To submit metrics*
-  - **(1)** *In general* If any of the officials referred to in subsection (h), (i), (j), or (k) fail to meet any of the deadlines required under any of such subsections, no political appointee of the Department of Homeland Security may perform any function described in paragraph (2) until all such officials have meet all of such deadlines.
+  - **(1)** *In general* If any of the officials referred to in subsection (h), (i), (j), or (k) fail to meet any of the deadlines required under any of such subsections, no political appointee of the Department of Homeland Security may perform any function described in paragraph (2) until all such officials have met all of such deadlines.
   - **(2)** *Functions described* The functions described in this paragraph are the following:
     - **(A)** Travel using Government aircraft.
     - **(B)** Receipt of any non-essential training.